 To continue using the Apache HTTP client, apps that target Android P and above

-must add the following to their
+can add the following to their

 <uses-library android:name="org.apache.http.legacy" android:required="false"/>